EvilInsultGenerator/android-app/README.md

 Translations are hosted on [Crowdin](https://crowdin.com/project/evil-insult-generator-android).
 You may open a PR with translated screenshots in the ```fastlane``` folder.

+Let me know by commenting in [issue #1](https://github.com/EvilInsultGenerator/android-app/issues/1) if you wish to translate a language that is not active on Crowdin yet.

 ### License
 > This is free and unencumbered software released into the public domain.
 >